Guerrero slugs 3 HRs despite gash on hand, Jays beat Yankees

 Guerrero seemed like he’d have to leave in the second inning whenhis bare throwing hand was stepped on by baserunner Aaron Hicks.
 Guerrero had to reach across his body for Bichette’s throw and placed his right hand down behind the first base bag to balance.
 Hicks stomped on it running out an infield single.

 The fourth-year big leaguer immediately began waving the hand around, then walked toward Toronto’s dugout as blood dripped onto his uniform and the turf.
-In a show of toughness sure to satisfy hockey-mad fans back in Toronto, Guerrero had a trainer tape up his wound and jogged back to first base a couple minutes later.
+In a show of toughness sure to satisfy hockey-mad fans back in Toronto, Guerrero had trainer Voon Chong tape up his wound, then jogged back to first base a couple minutes later.

+Guerrero was lobbying Montoyo to leave him in the game even before Chong figured out how to clean up the mess.

+“I saw a lot of blood,” Montoyo said.
+“Besides Vladdy, the trainers were kind of MVPs tonight.”

-With a bloody stain on the right thigh of his pants, he batted again in the top of the third and turned Cole’s 98 mph fastball into a 427-foot, two-run homer and a 3-0 Blue Jays lead.
+With a dark red stain on the right thigh of his pants, Guerrero batted again in the top of the third and turned Cole’s 98 mph fastball into a 427-foot, two-run homer and a 3-0 Blue Jays lead.

 New York erased that deficit with homers by Rizzo and Judge and a tying double from DJ LeMahieu against José Berríos in the sixth.
 Springer responded in the seventh with an RBI single against Loaisiga.